 Preserving and caring for the land will include replacing invasive plant species with native Hawaiian and endemic plants, providing public access to the ocean and putting in a trail along the shoreline.

-Mike O'Toole, Land Project Manager and Member of Hokuloa, is working with the Land Committee.
-Preparing an access to the ocean and removal of fire hazards in the underbrush is almost done.
-Next will be adding irrigation, putting in native plantings and working with interested parties to lay out the historic trail.
+Mike O'Toole, Land Project Manager and Member of Hokuloa, worked with the Land Committee to open an access to the ocean and remove underbrush fire hazards.
+Native plantings are being added.
+Next will be working with interested parties to lay out the historic trail.

 Sharing Our Church